 South Africa maintains a station in Antarctica, as well as on Marion and Gough Islands.
-These stations are managed and administered by the Department of Environment, Fisheries and Forestry (DEFF).
-All voyages leave from Cape Town, one of the five gateway cities in the world.
+These stations are managed and administered by the Department of Forestry, Fisheries and the Environment (DFFE).
+All voyages leave from Cape Town, one of the five Antarctic gateway cities in the world.

 It is less than 200 years ago since the first person set foot on Antarctica.
 Since then, a slow but steady stream of explorers and scientists, including several thousand South Africans, have been working on and studying the world’s coldest continent, as well as the surrounding Southern Ocean and islands.